David-Watkins-technology/David-Watkins-technology/README.md

 You will then be able to work on the project locally before uploading your commits to the remote repository as a new branch.

 First, save your file using a different name to that in the remote repository.
-This will create a separate branch.
+Then add that file within the repository on your local machine using the terminal instruction:

+**git add new-file-name.suffix**

 After having revised the file, in your terminal type the following and press return:

-**git checkout -b [revised file name]**
+**git checkout -b [new-file-name]**

 Then type the following in your terminal and press return:

 **git commit -m "Describe briefly the changes you made"**

-**git push origin [revised branch name]**
+**git push origin [new-file-name]**

 I'm currently learning Python through the HyperionDev Software Engineering Bootcamp.
 If you too are interested in developing your coding skills, I would recommend HyperionDev.
 You can find them here: https://www.hyperiondev.com.